Otakar Hromádko: Early life

 Hromádko was born 30 August 1909 in Kněž, Bohemia, to forester Otto Hromádko and his wife Marie Hromádková.
 When his father died in 1914 in World War I, the family (mother, grandparents and Otakar with 3 siblings) moved to town Německý Brod.
 In 1928 he started studying law in Brno and entered Young Communist League of Czechoslovakia (Komsomol).
 In 1930 he was arrested and imprisoned as a leader of a group of students that painted anti-war slogans (his anti-militarism can be traced back to loss of his father and to the influence of his mother and grandfather Kadleček) on a church in Německý Brod.
 He was subsequently excluded from the university in Brno.
 In the following years, he focused fully on communist activity.
 He was the Regional Secretary of Komsomol and Regional Secretary of the Communist Party of Czechoslovakia in electoral regions Pardubice, Prague-venkov and České Budějovice.
 He was also the editor of Rudé právo, the official newspaper of the Communist Party of Czechoslovakia, and of journal Jednota.

 He spent long periods of the 1930s in hiding, as he was wanted by Czechoslovak police and courts for numerous crimes, mostly involving illegal distribution of communist press.
-Between 1930–1936, he was imprisoned or detained ten times in eight different prisons in Czechoslovakia and once in Dresden, Germany.
+Between 1930 and 1936, he was imprisoned or detained ten times in eight different prisons in Czechoslovakia and once in Dresden, Germany.